petebaker/ssaqld_branch_council/agendas/SSAQLD_BranchCouncil_Agenda_20191001.md

 - Maybe South bank or the City ?
-She would like to suggest we go somewhere where we can get a small area set aside for us (Private function) and we pay for some qplatters, and buy our own drinks ?
+She would like to suggest we go somewhere where we can get a small area set aside for us (Private function) and we pay for some platters, and buy our own drinks ?
 - Or get a few jugs of beer ??
 - Encourage it to be a members only event?
 - Comments, ideas for the Tuesday meeting please?